Configuration

 dotenv_path¶

-file and it can be full path or just the directory.
+file to either the full path or the containing directory.

 dotenv_verbose¶